 There may be some complications around implementation.

-Once implemented, we will hopefully be able to answer our phones again and know that the person on the other end is who they say they are.
-While it still doesn’t guarantee that the end user will actually take your call, at least your car warranty worries will be a thing of the past.
+Once implemented, we will hopefully answer our phones again and know that the person on the other end is who they say they are.
+While it still doesn’t guarantee that the end-user will actually take your call, at least your car warranty worries will be a thing of the past.